 0308.03H-04 BASIS FOR TYPE A and TYPE B FINDINGS – SHUTDOWN OPERATION

-Similar to information used for Appendix G of IMC 609, the guidance for assessing containment findings for plant shutdown divides an outage into Time Windows (TWs) and Plant Operating States (POSs).
+Similar to information used for Appendix G of IMC 609, Shutdown Operations Significance Determination Process, the guidance for assessing containment findings for plant shutdown divides an outage into Time Windows (TWs) and Plant Operating States (POSs).
 Shutdown LERF deficiencies are analyzed according to what TW and POS the finding occurred in.
 For each TW and POS, the risk of that plant configuration is assumed to stay constant.
+Shutdown definitions are contained in IMC 0609, Appendix G, Shutdown Operations Significant Determination Process.

 Figure 1B.1 POS and Time Windows for BWRs at Shutdown